LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

       new file:   index.html

 We see that the file is staged.
-Let's commmit.
+Let's commit.

 ::